You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

 More information regarding move-in dates will be provided during the summer.

 Traditionally, a concurrent and separate orientation program is offered for family members.
-More information about family orientation will be communicated in late spring/early summer.
+More information about family orientation will be communicated in during the summer.
 Stay tuned!

 Welcome!
 We are glad to have you.
 As a family member, you probably have different types of questions.
-We encourage you to check out the Parent and Family FAQ here.
+We encourage you to check out the Parents and Families page for information specific to you.

 Each room comes equipped with one bed frame, extra-long mattress, desk, desk chair and dresser per roommate.
 Rooms are also equipped with a shared microfridge and microwave, one large window (minimum) and shared closet space.
 Consult the “What to Bring List" for suggestions and talk with your roommate(s) so you don't have duplicates of items; for example, you don't need multiple clothing irons!